-A big part of the working capital that helps Alaska open its doors, invest in new projects and grow its workforce comes from long-term investments by life insurers.
-Our companies have invested $18 billion in Alaska with bond purchases for infrastructure, mortgages for retail and office space, agricultural loans, and more.
-We are here to strengthen communities and businesses across The Last Frontier.
+A big part of the working capital that helps Alaska open its doors to families, invest in new projects and grow its workforce comes from long-term investments by life insurers.
+Our companies have invested $18 billion in Alaska with bond purchases for infrastructure, mortgages for retail and office space, agricultural loans and more.
+We are here to strengthen communities and families across The Last Frontier.

 Investing in Infrastructure